ZhnYng/simulation-VR/README.md

 # Mind Palace by Beyond Infinity

+A VR Application aims to empower the public with vital skills through immersive lessons and realistic simulations, fostering knowledge and confidence to improve societal efficiency.
+Hands-on learning experiences aim to create a more prepared and resilient community.

+## Device Required
+1. Laptop that is able to run Unity
+2. Meta Quest 3

 ## User Guide :)
 1. Install Unity (if you have not)
 2. Install git into your laptop